 Of all ten teams lined up to battle it out in this year’s Cricket World Cup, only two can realistically lay claim to being the best.
 They are India and the hosts, England.

 After a disappointing 2015 performance, England has set out to enjoy their most successful ODI cricket spell yet.
-Led by a top coach, Trevor Bayliss, along with captain Eoin Morgan, the team have won 13 of their 16 multi-game ODI series.
-Those include wins over Pakistan, India, Australia and pretty much all the other teams they’re set to face in the CWC.
+Led by a top coach, Trevor Bayliss, along with captain Eoin Morgan, the team has won 13 of their 16 multi-game ODI series.
+Those include wins over Pakistan, India, Australia, and pretty much all the other teams they’re set to face in the CWC.
 Of course, there’s also a home advantage to account for.

-India is currently multiple world champions and have even won a global tournament on English soil, having defeated England in the 2013 Champions Trophy.
+India is currently multiple world champions and has even won a global tournament on English soil, having defeated England in the 2013 Champions Trophy.
 Prior performance coupled with recent form points to India as a force to be reckoned with this year.

 But anything can happen, and all other 8 teams are there to fight for the title.
 Pakistan is notoriously unpredictable, take a look at the in-depth analysis of the team here, whilst New Zealand is always known to raise their game for bigger events.
 Will New Zealand be able to rise to the occasion and take the world cup home to them?
-Find out more in our in-depth analysis and betting odds here
+Find out more in our in-depth analysis and betting odds.

 Odds for the World Cup